practicingruby/practicing-ruby-paid/posts/v5/003-evented-io.md

 ```

 You might think that you're writing data in step 2, but the
-`<<` method actually only stores the data in a local buffer.
+`<<` method actually just stores the data in a local buffer.
 It's not until the event loop has started (in step 5) that the data
 actually gets sent.
 The `IOLoop#start` method triggers `#tick` to be run in a loop, which
 delegates to `Stream#handle_read` and `Stream#handle_write`.
 These methods
 are responsible for doing any necessary I/O operations and then triggering
-events like `:data` and `:close`, which you can being used in step 3 and step 4
+events such as `:data` and `:close`, which you can see being used in steps 3 and 4.
-above.
 We'll take a look at how `Stream` is implemented later, but for now
 the main thing to take away from this example is that event-driven code
 cannot be read in top-down fashion as if it were procedural code.

-Studying the implementation of `IOLoop` should also make it clear why it's
+Studying the implementation of `IOLoop` should also reveal why it's
 so terrible to block inside a callback.
 For example, take a look at this
 call graph: